Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 !!!
 Note

-    If `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced at the rate specefied in `blockPeriodSeconds`.
+    If `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced at the rate specified in `blockPeriodSeconds`.

 ### Rewards

 When you are using a [gas-enabled network](../../../concepts/gas-enabled-network.md), you can configure who receives the rewards using a transition.
 There are two types of rewards: transaction cost rewards and block rewards.
 By default, the transaction cost rewards go to the validator and there are no additional block rewards allocated.

 #### Transaction cost rewards

 When sending a transaction on a gas-enabled network, the cost of the transaction is deducted from the sender.
-This amount is then allocated as determined by the `beneficaryMode`.
+This amount is then allocated as determined by the `beneficiaryMode`.

 #### Block rewards